Icy Health

 2.2 Breast Pump:

-Using a breast pump is beneficial when you are going to be away from your baby for a prolonged period of time.
+Using a breast pump is beneficial when you are going to be away from your baby for a prolonged period.
 You can pump out the milk and store it for later use.

 2.3 Technique:

 As a new mother, you might not know the proper way to breastfeed.
 It is completely natural.
 A nurse or a lactation consultant can give you advice on proper breastfeeding techniques.
-You should align your baby’s chest straight and make sure the baby’s mouth has been attached properly for thorough drainage.
+You should align your baby’s chest straight and ensure the baby’s mouth has been properly attached for thorough drainage.

 2.4 More Tips:

-• Latching: If your baby does not have a good latch then it could cause problems.
-If they are not feeding properly and milk is being constantly left then it can cause clogging.
-Some babies have a tongue tie and other latching issues and this may result in nipple pain and blocked ducts.
+- Latching: If your baby does not have a good latch, it could cause problems.
+If they are not feeding properly and milk is constantly left, it can cause clogging.
+Some babies have a tongue tie and other latching issues, which may result in nipple pain and blocked ducts.

-• Clothing: There are a variety of maternity bras available.
+- Clothing: There are a variety of maternity bras3 available.
 Try using those instead of tight and restrictive bras.
 You should try to go without them as much as possible such as while sleeping.
-You should avoid tight clothing especially if you become engorged.
+You should avoid tight clothing, especially if you become engorged.

-• Cleanliness: You should always keep your hands clean and wash them before touching your breasts.
-Give extra care to make sure you clean your hands properly after a nappy change.
-This will help prevent any kind of bacteria and germs from transferring to your breast and creating any issues.
+- Cleanliness: Always keep your hands clean and wash them before touching your breasts.
+Take extra care to clean your hands properly after a nappy change.
+This will help prevent bacteria and germs from transferring to your breast and creating issues.

-These are some key tips you should know when you start your breastfeeding journey.
-Following these will significantly reduce your chances of getting mastitis or any other infection.
-This will ensure that the baby and mother have a safe and healthy feeding journey.
+These are key tips you should know when you start your breastfeeding4 journey.
+Following these will significantly reduce your chances of getting mastitis or infection.
+This will ensure the baby and mother have a safe and healthy feeding journey.

 3. Some Additional Tips on How to Prevent Mastitis

-While the major and most important tips have been shared in the previous section there are still many left.
+While the major and most important tips have been shared in the previous section, many remain.
 You could never be careful enough to prevent a situation like mastitis.
-So it is important to take any and every measure possible to avoid this situation.
+So it is important to take every measure possible to avoid this situation.
 Some tips you should keep in mind are given below:

-• Use different breastfeeding positions: If your baby cannot finish in one position then try different ones.
-It will help in draining all the areas of your breast.
+- Use different breastfeeding positions: If your baby cannot finish in one position, try different ones.
+This will help drain all the areas of your breast.
 You can try positions such as Cradle hold, Rugby hold, Lying on your side, and cross cradle hold.

 4. Treating Mastitis

 Mastitis doesn’t have any severe risks but it could lead to a collection of pus.
 And if treatment is not done or completed, it could come back.
-And if abscess forms then you might even have to consider surgical treatments.
+If an abscess forms, then you might even have to consider surgical treatments.

-Your doctor will confirm if it is due to a blocked milk duct or a bacterial breast infection.
-Then treatment will be done accordingly.
+Your doctor will confirm whether it is due to a blocked milk duct or a bacterial breast infection.
+Then, treatment will be started accordingly.

 4.1 At-Home Treatment